Steadsoft/imperium/README.md

 * Eliminate pointer arithemtic.
 * Support both pointer and offset as language types.
 * Provide powerful preprocessing features.
+* Make it easy to work with big or little "endian" targets.

 ## Basic Characteristics